 - A financial forecast (possibly written during fundraising or to qualify for a loan) that is outdated, inaccurate, or has become forgotten

 The difference between a complete and accurate forecast compared to an incomplete or inaccurate one are astronomical.
-In a 2005 study by the Institute of Business Forecasting, they found that an improvement in accuracy of just 1% from under-forecasting or over-forecasting resulted in an annual savings of $970,000 – $3,520,000 a year for the companies that participated in the study.
+In a study by the Institute of Business Forecasting, they found that an improvement in accuracy of just 1% from under-forecasting or over-forecasting resulted in an savings of $970,000 – $3,520,000 per year in the companies that participated in the study.

-While the study was conducted with large companies and the results will vary based on a company’s current strengths and weaknesses, the analysis remains true regardless of company size that there is a cost due to inefficient use of assets, and the cost that can be significantly reduced through more accurate forecasting.
+While the study was conducted with large companies and the results will vary based on a company’s current strengths and weaknesses, the idea of a hard cost due to inefficient use of assets remains true regardless of company size.
+This cost can be significantly reduced through accurate financial forecasting.

 3 Reasons you Need a Financial Forecast:

-1 – It creates a clear path to achieve your goals
+1. Financial forecasts create a clear path to achieving your goals

-Success guru, Darren Hardy, relentlessly touts the importance of having a direct, defined path from where you are to where you want to go.
-In his book Living Your Best Year Ever, he describes the difference between having a long-term forecast and lacking a long-term forecast.
-In his story, he describes how a group of people raced across a field.
-Three of the racers approached the edge of the field and, keeping a studied eye on their feet and the ground directly in front of them, intentionally took step after step through the field.
-Many steps passed and they looked up to measure their progress only to see that they had zigzagged and wandered through the field and were still far from reaching their goal.
-The second group, however, was already across the field.
-How did they get there?
-By keeping their eyes trained on a tree on the other side and taking step after deliberate step toward that tree.
 It’s not enough to know you want to take good steps every day; you need to know exactly which steps to take to get where you want to go.
 Think of it like building a house.
-It’s not enough to know you want to build a house, or even to know exactly what you want it to look like when it’s complete.
+It’s not enough to know that you just “want to build a house,” or even to know exactly what you want it to look like when it’s complete.
 It’s not even enough to have a basic idea of the framework.
-Without having a clear plan for materials, labor, not to mention a design for electricity, ductwork, and plumbing, you’re likely wasting time, money, and will end up with a house that achieves only a fraction of the potential it could fulfill otherwise.
+Without having a clear plan for materials, labor, not to mention a design for electricity, ductwork, and plumbing, you’ll waste excessive time and money trying to coax the materials in front of you each day into the home of your dreams.
+You will probably also end up with a house that achieves only a fraction of the potential it could fulfill otherwise.

-2 – It creates trust and confidence in raising funds
+2. Creates trust and confidence in lenders when raising capital

-Financial Forecast Tip: Be Flexible. -Planning the future is different than predicting it
+Financial Forecast Tip: Be Flexible.
+Planning the future is different from predicting it

-Intelligent forecasting is the closest you’ll get to a crystal ball, but no forecast is plug-and-play.
-Even though your forecast intelligently details how to achieve your goals, as seen in the above study, the greater the degrees of inaccuracy, the greater your degrees of wasted resources and inefficiency.
+Intelligent forecasting is the closest you will get to a crystal ball, but no forecast is plug-and-play.
+Even though your forecast intelligently details how to achieve your goals, the greater the degrees of inaccuracy, the greater your wasted resources and inefficiency.
 Forecasts are meant to be a living document.
 An experienced CFO will use the forecast to guide a monthly and yearly budget, then regularly compare actuals to forecast to ensure your goals are on track.